frk/route/README.md

 ```

 **Handle Multiple Methods** You can pass a list of methods separated by commas to
-allow a specific handler to be called for requests made with any of those methods.
+register the given handler to handle requests made with any one of those methods.

 ```go
 router.HandleFunc("GET,POST,DELETE", "/users", func(c context.Context, w http.ResponseWriter, r *http.Request) {